fairfield-programming/backend-server/readme.md

 ## Contribute

 If you simply star the repo, this helps us out tremendiously.
 Past that, if you share this repo with your friends, that helps a lot too.
-If you are feeling super generous, then you can find some issues that you have with the website and try to help us with them.
+If you are feeling super generous, then you can find some issues that you have with the website and try to help us with them. _You can also contribute to some of our [other projects](https://github.com/fairfield-programming)!_

 <p align="center">